-If you don’t think you can say Xoloitzcuintli (and we definitely don’t blame you), all you have to say is Mexican Hairless Dog.
-Now that we got that out of the way, there’s a lot more to learn about this amazing 3,000-year-old dog from Ancient Aztec world.
+If you don’t think you can say Xoloitzcuintli (and we don’t blame you), all you have to say is Mexican Hairless Dog.
+Now that we got that out of the way, there’s much more to learn about this fantastic 3,000-year-old dog from the Ancient Aztecs.

-Will this dog be the right one of your family?
-That’s the question only you’ll be able to answer for yourself, but hopefully after reading this article you’ll have a better idea so that if you’re ever given the opportunity to make one of these unique animals your own, you’ll know if it’s a good idea or not.
+Will this dog be the right one for your family?
+That’s the question only you’ll be able to answer for yourself.
+Still, hopefully after reading this article, you’ll have a better idea so that if you’re ever allowed to make one of these unique animals your own, you’ll know if it’s a good idea.

 So, without further ado, let’s dive right in!

 Height: 10 to 15 inches at Shoulder for miniature, 15 to 20 inches for Standard